ubernostrum/akismet/docs/upgrade.rst

 In 0.2.0, ``akismet`` allowed you to specify the string which would be sent in the ``User-Agent`` HTTP header.
-The Akismet web service documentation now recomends a standard format for the ``User-Agent`` header, and as a result this is no longer directly configurable.
+The Akismet web service documentation now recommends a standard format for the ``User-Agent`` header, and as a result this is no longer directly configurable.
 The ``User-Agent`` string of ``akismet`` will now be based on the Python version and the version of ``akismet``, in accordance with the Akismet